SaidC1/Fundamentos-Programacion-Java/extras/README.md

 ---

-## 📌 Recomendaciones / Recommendations
+## 📌 Recomendaciones / Recommendations.

 - Úsalos para estudiar sin computadora o imprimirlos si te ayudan a repasar.
   Use them to study without a computer or print them if they help you review.